• VAT-free shipping outside Norway

 Scientific studies support the role of herbs in promoting digestive health.
 For example:

-• A study in Current Gastroenterology Reports (Portincasa et al., 2016) found that herbal -based preparations, including fennel, improved the symptoms of functional dyspepsia and irritable bowel.
+• A study in Current Gastroenterology Reports (Portincasa et al., 2016) found that herbal preparations, including fennel, improved the symptoms of functional dyspepsia and irritable bowel syndrome.

-• In Phytotherapy Research (Kennedy et al., 2010) Confirmed the soothing and spasmolytic effects of the lemon liner, which can alleviate digestive pie.
+• Research in Phytotherapy Research (Kennedy et al., 2010) confirmed the sedative and spasmolytic effects of lemon balm, which can relieve digestive discomfort.

 • An overview in Journal of Herbal Medicine (Amirdast et al., 2013) emphasized the role of bitter herbs such as wormwood and gentian root in stimulating digestive processes.

-EMA has also published monographs for these herbs, which confirm their traditional use to support digestion and relieve mild gastrointestinal discomfort (EMA, 2020).
-These monographs emphasize the safety of herb when used in recommended doses.
+The EMA has also published monographs for these herbs, confirming their traditional use to support digestion and relieve mild gastrointestinal discomfort (EMA, 2020).
+These monographs emphasize the safety of the herbs when used in recommended doses.

 Sustainability and organic production

-The production of herbs such as lemon balm, wormwood, fennel and gentian root should follow principles for sustainable agriculture.
-Organic cultivation ensures that the herbs are free of pesticides and heavy metals, which is important for both health and the environment.
-Sustainable harvesting methods, especially for Gentian root, which are a wild plant in many regions, are crucial to protecting local ecosystems and ensuring long -term accessibility.
+The production of herbs such as lemon balm, wormwood, fennel and gentian root should follow principles of sustainable agriculture.
+Organic cultivation ensures that the herbs are free from pesticides and heavy metals, which is important for both health and the environment.
+Sustainable harvesting methods, especially for gentian root, which is a wild plant in many regions, are essential to protect local ecosystems and ensure long-term availability.

-Herbs such as lemon balm, wormwood, fennel and gentian root are supplements and not intended to prevent, treat or cure any kind of disease.
-The information in this article is intended only for general knowledge and should not be used for the diagnosis or treatment of medical conditions.
-The use of these herbs should be done in consultation with qualified health professionals, especially for people with existing health problems, pregnant or breastfeeding.
-The products should be kept inaccessible to children.
+Herbs such as lemon balm, wormwood, fennel and gentian root are dietary supplements and are not intended to prevent, treat or cure any form of disease.
+The information in this article is intended for general knowledge only and should not be used for the diagnosis or treatment of medical conditions.
+Use of these herbs should be done in consultation with a qualified healthcare professional, especially for people with existing health problems, pregnant or breastfeeding women.
+The products should be kept out of the reach of children.
 Uno Vita AS does not claim that these herbs can cure or treat specific medical conditions.
-The effect of the herbs can vary from person to person, and no guarantees are given for specific results.
+The effect of the herbs may vary from person to person, and no guarantees are given for specific results.

-Uno Vita AS reserves the right to share publicly available research on health and wellness technologies, including herbs, in accordance with international and national principles of freedom of speech.
+Uno Vita AS reserves the right to share publicly available research on health and wellness technologies, including herbs, in accordance with international and national principles for freedom of expression.
 This includes:

-• UN Human Rights (1948), Article 19: The Right to Freedom of Statement and Freedom of Expression.
+• UN Human Rights (1948), Article 19: The right to freedom of opinion and expression.

-• The International Convention on Civil and Political Rights (1966), Article 19: The freedom to apply, receive and disseminate information.
+• International Covenant on Civil and Political Rights (1966), Article 19: Freedom to seek, receive and impart information.

-• Norwegian Constitution § 100: Protection of freedom of speech.
+• Norwegian Constitution § 100: Protection of freedom of expression.

-• US First Amendment: Protection of freedom of speech against state intervention.
+• The United States' First Amendment: Protection of freedom of speech against government interference.

-Uno Vita AS is obliged to present balanced and documented information based on scientific sources to promote informed decision -making.
+Uno Vita AS is committed to presenting balanced and documented information based on scientific sources to promote informed decision-making.

 References